patrickisgreat/exacttargetlaravel/README.md

     composer update --dev

-Next, You will have to fill out your Exact Target CLIENT_ID and CLIENT_SECRET within the config.php file included with this package in this package's root directory.
-You MUST also fill out the same variables and rename the file `config.php.template` that gets installed along with this package's dependancy -- Fuel SDK -- in your PROJECT's vendor folder under `vendor/exacttarget/fuel-sdk-php/config.php.template`.
+Next, You will have to fill out your Exact Target CLIENT_ID and CLIENT_SECRET within the ExactTargetLaravelConfig.php file located in the root of this package with your Exact Target API credentials.
-Also included with this package is a directory called `wsdl` which includes a file called `ExactTargetWSDL.xml`.
-Copy this directory and it's contents into `vendor/exacttarget/fuel-sdk-php/`, and update the config file's `xmlloc` variable to the following value: `'xmlloc' => __DIR__.'/wsdl/ExactTargetWSDL.xml'`.

-I know this is a bit of a pain in terms of configuration.
-As soon as the Exact Target REST api gets more flushed out with more Data Event endpoints I will deprecate the SOAP methods and use of the Fuel SDK.
-At that time most of the above configuration will not be necessary.

-For automated deployments you can keep a copy of these configuration files anywhere in your repository and have your task runner copy them into place.
-We use Gulp / Elixir at Digital Additve and our Gulp config for
-This looks like this:

-	elixir(function (mix) {
-		    mix.copy('config/etApi_config.php', 'vendor/digitaladditive/exacttarget-laravel/config.php');

-            mix.copy('config/etFuel_config.php', 'vendor/exacttarget/fuel-sdk-php/config.php');

-            mix.copy('vendor/digitaladditive/exacttarget-laravel/wsdl', 'vendor/exacttarget/fuel-sdk-php/wsdl');
-	});
+Make sure you have 'mcrypt' installed an enabled on your web server or Fuel SDK calls will fail

 Now just write a use statement at the top of your Laravel app files like so:

-	use digitaladditive\exacttargetlaravel\LaravelEtApi;
+	use digitaladditive/ExactTargetLaravel/LaravelEtApi;

 ## Usage